Solutions: the Products and/or Services as defined in Sales Orders or Quotations from time to time.

 (a) monthly, Quarterly or Annually in advance for all hosting, licensing and support fees.

 (b) within the terms agreed in the Sales Order for the Solutions.
 For example, "50% deposit and 50% on completion" means one-half of the total Sales Order value (inclusive of VAT) payable prior to commencement and the balance payable within 7 business days of Project Sign-Off.
 Late payments may incur Late Payment Charges as per Clause 9.6 of this Agreement.
+Note that if the invoice value is less than £500.00 +VAT, full payment will be required upon Order Confirmation.

 (c) In full and in cleared funds to a bank account nominated in writing by the Supplier, and time for payment shall be of the essence of the Contract.